 Are you still running Windows 7?
 While we understand you might not want to upgrade because you’re comfortable with 7, keep in mind you’re keeping your computer from reaching its full potential.

-You don’t have to upgrade, but Microsoft did reveal Windows 7 support will come to an end in January 2020.
+You don’t have to upgrade, but Microsoft did reveal Windows 7 support came to an end in January 2020.

 The company is encouraging users to upgrade to Windows 10 to keep their devices running securely and without interruption.
 Tap or click here to learn why you should make the move from Windows 7.